Bharat9848/notes/kubernetes.md

 - provide reliable networking for group of pods.
 K8 gaurantees that the DNS name, Ip address and port never changes.
 - Service is a contract to guide the traffic to backend healthy pods.
 To achieve the same, each service have an `EndpointSlice` controller which tracks all the healthy pods.
 - For services with clusterIP it adds a DNS entry `<service-name>.<namespace>.svc.cluster.local` for assigned clusterIP.

+- **Properties**
   - `ExternalTrafficPolicy: local` means traffic from cloud LB directly goes to node which have the destination service's pod running.
   - `ExternalTrafficPolicy: cluster` means traffic from cloud LB can go to node which do not have destination service's pod running.
-The load balancer uses a health check to determine which nodes have the appropriate Pods.
+The load balancer uses health checks to determine which nodes have the appropriate Pods.
+It obscures source IP address.
+  - `sessionAffinity:ClientIP`: will make all the call from same client to a particular node.

 - `NodePort` service type is also `ClusterIP` service as well.
 In addition to `ClusterIP` features it additionally opens up a port on cluster node which allows external traffic to passthrough via node's port.
 It requires external client to be aware of cluster nodes and their health.
 - `LoadBalancer` service type configures an cloud provider loadbalancer to sit on the `NodePort` service.
 Cloud provider loadbalancer take cares of health protocol and guides external traffic via its public Ip to node's port then to Sevice's pods.

 ## ingress
 - Applicable to L7 load balancer as ingress specfies the rules at URI level.
-- needs k8 service of type nodeport
+- needs k8 service of type nodeport.
+- `ingress` resource defines the rules.
+User have to install explicit **ingress controller** to handle those rules.
+- `ingress` rule can be based on different domain names or path prefixes.
+- Ingress is more flexible in cases of multiple services that needs to be exposed through a single load balancer.
+- `ingressClass` binds the ingress with ingress controller.
+We can have multiple ingress-controller by having multiple ingress.
+- ingress default backend defines the behaviour in case none of the rules matches the coming traffic.
+- `nginx.ingress.kubernetes.io/rewrite-target: /` ??

 ### Namespace
 - namespace to have soft partition between clusters.